saltyrtc/saltyrtc-meta/Protocol.md

 the adress sections in the nonce have been validated.
 In case the message could not be relayed, the server MUST send a 'send-error' message back to the sender (see previous section).
-Message types between initiator and responder SHALL be repeated two times (three times including the initial send attempt) in case the sender receives a 'send-error' message from the server.
-In order to be able to re-send messages, clients SHALL cache a reasonable amount of client-to-client messages for each other client.
-If a message has been sent three times (repeated two times) and the client receives yet another 'send-error' message for that message OR the message cannot be found in the cache, the client SHALL treat this incident as a protocol error.
 In this section and all its subsections, *authentication* means *authentication towards the other client* unless otherwise stated.